Montessori for Toddlers

 About

-Montessori for Toddlers offers early learning through hands-on activities, including sensorial materials that develop sight, smell, touch, taste, and sound through exploration.
-Children take part in real-life practical life activities such as physically cleaning, pouring, and flower arranging, as well as art and culture projects using a variety of mediums that encourage creativity and self-expression.
-The program also includes music and language at Circle Time with songs, poems, books, rhythm, and musical instruments, along with early exposure to conceptual math, geometry, counting, animal life cycles, physics, and toddler-appropriate science, plus outdoor play, nature discovery, outdoor yoga, rhythm dance, and discovering insects, butterflies, and hummingbirds around the outdoor play space.
+Montessori for Toddlers offers hands-on early learning activities, including art and culture projects using a variety of mediums, sensorial materials that develop sight, smell, touch, taste, and sound, and practical life work such as cleaning, pouring, and flower arranging.
+Children take part in Circle Time with songs, poems, books, rhythm, and musical instruments, and they explore early math and science concepts like geometry, counting, animal life cycles, physics, and toddler-appropriate science.
+The program also includes outdoor play, nature discovery, outdoor yoga, rhythm dance, social connection, library time, STEM or science discovery, and discovering insects, butterflies, and hummingbirds around the outdoor play space.

 • Ages: 1–4 years old

-Parent feedback includes comments that both the oldest and youngest children in one family have thrived at Montessori for Toddlers and that the space teaches children they are capable of doing so much, from Jason Zahorenko.
-Lisa Zanassi states appreciation for a loving and enriching environment and notes that both of her children’s growth has been amazing.
-Rachel Farac reports that both of her kids went to Terese Montessori, that they are thriving at their schools, and that she highly recommends this school, noting it is small and that she found it great for ages 2–3.5 or for a child who needs a small class.
-Lorinda Flanagan, a mom and 2nd grade teacher, states that Terese is an expert in the field of education and that in her search, no other preschool matched the quality of this program.
-Diana Planson describes the program as one small cozy classroom in a home in a quiet neighborhood and says it was a perfect transition into school that was not intimidating and where her daughter received the attention she was used to at home.
-Tristan Christiansen notes that Terese and Lori have great communication with parents, are quick to respond to emails, update parents through back-to-school nights and parent-teacher conferences, and post pictures on the classroom website.
+Parent testimonials describe Montessori for Toddlers as a place where children have thrived and as a loving and enriching environment for their children, with several parents stating they are grateful or appreciative of the school.
+One parent notes that both of their kids went to Terese Montessori and are thriving at their schools, and describes the fundamentals learned there as “the best in Novato” and the school as “by far one of the best in Novato,” while also noting that it is small and “great for ages 2–3.5 or a kids that needs that small class.”
+Another parent, who is a 2nd grade teacher, states that Terese is “truly an expert in the field of education” and that in their search, no other preschool matched the quality of this program.
+A parent describes the classroom as one small cozy classroom in a home in a quiet neighborhood and calls it a perfect transition into school that was not intimidating and where their daughter would get the attention she was used to at home.
+Another parent notes that Terese and Lori have great communication with parents, are quick to respond to emails, update parents through back-to-school nights or parent-teacher conferences, and post pictures on the classroom website.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.